kandsten/ha-heatmap-card/README.md

 ## Current state?
 * Working but not really extensively tested in the real world.
 * Still need a decent chunk of work in terms of built-in color scales for various sensor types.
 Expect the scales to change
-* Does not yet support Fahrenheit or other imperial units in a sane manner, somewhat metric centric.

 <br clear="both"/>